Important! Consider before buying

 7. Insurance for Custom Parts, Accessories, and Other Equipments

-Motorcycle insurance in Georgia offers an add-on insurance that will cover the losses of custom parts or any other equipment that your bike has.
+Motorcycle insurance in Georgia offers an add-on insurance that will cover the losses of custom parts (like most cafe racers) or any other equipment that your bike has.
 Moreover, the insurance covers damages to some specific parts of your motorcycle.

 Georgia Motorcycle Insurance Discounts

 Here are a few tips to get discounted insurance: